 The key is to keep it in new or like-new condition for as long as possible.
 If it doesn’t look old and used, your gift recipient won’t know it’s a hand-me-down.

 Second, some stores will allow you to exchange an old gift card for a new one.
 Before passing on a scratched-up card to your recipient, contact the business and ask if they can issue a new card for you.

 Suppose they can, then your problem is solved.
 You’ll receive a new card with a new issue date.

 Third, consider selling the card and using the cash from your sale to purchase a new one.
 You won’t receive 100% of the value from your card, but you will have more money to put towards your friend’s gift.

 Fourth, hand over the used card with an explanation because a true friend won’t consider it tacky anyway.

 Your Thoughts on Regifting Gift Cards

 So what do you think?
-Is it wrong to present a used gift card as a gift if you don’t let the receiver know that it’s a hand-me-down?
+Is it wrong to present a used gift card if you don’t let the receiver know it’s a hand-me-down?